 We host hundreds of professionals at the annual Human Trafficking Symposium, providing an opportunity for prosecutors, law enforcement officers, government professionals, health care providers, educators, mental health professionals, nonprofits, and leaders in our community a platform to connect with one another and learn innovative strategies that address the crime of human trafficking.

 Our goal is focused on giving attendees new tools to identify and treat victims of Human Trafficking.
 We have all heard people share their views of what the “stereotypical” Human Trafficking victim looks like, but we take a deeper look beyond those preconceived ideas and provided an excellent line up of speakers within professional tracks.
 Our goal is to reignite a passion for the unidentified 99% of victims in our community and shared tools to help first responders better serve victims in our community.

-We offer three professional training tracks at the Symposium:
+We offer various professional training tracks at the Symposium: